ahabbas1/Data-Wrangling-Project/README.md

   -   `NFL Report - BAIS Project.pdf`

 - `Notebooks/`: Contains documentation files.
-  - `README.md`: Provides an overview of the project, its folder structure, and usage.
   - `data_dictionary.md`: Describes the data dictionary, explaining the columns in the dataset.

 ## Data Sources